Facial Care for Men Guide

 A quick trip to Sephora or Amazon reveals dozens of beauty masks specifically designed for men.
 With all of the choices out there, it can be difficult to know which is the best.
 The answer to that question isn’t as complicated as you might think.

 Unless you’ve got super sensitive skin, you can use an all-around cleansing and firming product.
-One of the very best ones on the market today is made by the folks at Fifth Street Skin and Shave.
+One of the very best ones on the market today is made by the folks at Rugged and Dapper.